 Late last week, a malicious attack was initiated, in which data from thousands of open source databases was copied, deleted and held for ransom.
 Although no malware, or “ransomware” was used in these attacks, and they are not related to product vulnerabilities, they nonetheless represent serious security incidents involving a data loss, or even a data breach.
 The good news is that data loss from similar attacks is easily preventable with proper configuration.

 So, let’s use this as a timely reminder of how important it is to secure all Elasticsearch instances, especially those that are accessible over the Internet.

-Customers choosing Elastic Cloud can be assured that their clusters are protected with X-Pack security with randomly assigned individual passwords.
-They are deployed behind redundant firewalls and proxies within the AWS region selected by the customer.
-Encrypted TLS communication from the Internet is provided in the default configuration, and Elastic maintains backups of cluster data for 2 days.
+Customers choosing Elastic Cloud SaaS Offerings can be assured that their clusters are protected with X-Pack security with randomly assigned individual passwords.
+They are deployed behind redundant firewalls and proxies within the AWS or GCP region selected by the customer.
+Encrypted TLS communication from the Internet is provided in the default configuration, data is encrypted at rest, and while in transit between cluster nodes, and Elastic performs backups of cluster data every 30 minutes and maintains them for at least 2 days.

-For other deployments, we’ve strongly recommended that unsecured Elasticsearch instances should not be directly exposed to the Internet.
+For other deployments, we continue to strongly recommended that unsecured Elasticsearch instances should not be directly exposed to the Internet.
 See our 2013 blog post.
 We’ve also put this into practice by having our default installation bind to localhost.
 Nonetheless, we’ve become aware that there are an increasing number of unsecured, Internet-accessible instances.